WARNING / DANGER

 The GHS has introduced new "common" hazard symbols worldwide.
 These are the symbols used in the GHS.

-For more information on GHS.
-View this wikipedia page here.
+For more information regarding GHS.
+Check out this Wikipedia page here.

 Flammability